Guigui031/Guigui031.github.io/src/content/projects/nhl-pool-ml.md

 ---
 title: "Machine Learning for the Best NHL Pool"
-description: "The project involved extracting and preprocessing NHL player data using their API, predicting current season points with machine learning models, and building the optimal team using a Branch-and-Bound algorithm."
+description: "The project involved extracting and preprocessing NHL player data using their API, predicting current season points with machine learning models, and building the optimal team using an optimization solver."
 pubDate: 2024-10-01
 heroImage: "/NHL_pool.png"
 badge: ""